 Or you can simply some light exercise into your daily/weekly routine.
 Take a walk every morning, or give prenatal yoga a try.
 Just remember not to put too much stress on your body.
 Just talk to your doctor and get in tune with your body.

-If you’re already a mother or it’s your second pregnancy I have an article on how to find time to exercise as a busy mom.
-Check it out here!
+If you’re already a mother or it’s your second pregnancy I have an article on how to start a health and fitness routine as a busy mom.

 Cut Down Your Caffeine